-Oatmeal is such a good food for toddlers, babies, big kids and adults.
-Filled with heart-healthy fiber and complex carbohydrates, it’s a nourishing source of energy (and can help to prevent constipation in toddlers!).
+Oatmeal recipes are one of my favorite go-tos for toddlers, babies, big kids and adults.
+Filled with heart-healthy fiber and complex carbohydrates, oatmeal is a nourishing source of energy (and can help to prevent constipation in toddlers!).
 It’s also very filling, which makes it a healthy toddler breakfast to start the day.
-If your picky toddler needs some help to enjoy oatmeal and if you’re looking for easy ways to use up leftover oatmeal, these 15 Oatmeal Recipe Ideas have you covered.
+If your picky toddler needs some help to enjoy oatmeal recipes and if you’re looking for easy ways to use up leftover oatmeal, these 15 Oatmeal Recipes have you covered.

 Instant Oatmeal for Toddlers